CHJW/superlattice/README.md

 # Read Me
 Superlattice fitting project on LSMO/LNO superlattice on STO substrates.
+The code is build on refl1d program. (http://refl1d.readthedocs.org/)

 ## Problems
 * -- fitting worse that ++